-Parameter Description Selection Web server functionality Switch the Web server on and off.
-OffHTML OffOn
+Parameter Description Selection Factory setting Web server functionality Switch the Web server on and off. ■ Off On ■ On

 Function scope of the "Web server functionality" parameter

 Option Description Off The web server is completely disabled.Port 80 is locked.
 On The complete functionality of the web server is available.
 JavaScript is used.
 The password is transferred in an encrypted state.
 Any change to the password is also transferred in an encrypted state.